Home : Mini-stim IVF™

 How does our program differ from the Teramoto/Japanese protocol for Mini-IVF?

-Based on our reading of their protocols, our programs differs in the way we use oral medications, the way we prevent the LH surge, the way we trigger egg maturation, our routine use of anesthesia, our routine use of follicle flushing, and our routine use of ICSI.
+Based on our reading of their protocols, our programs differs in the way we use oral medications, the way we prevent the LH surge, the way we trigger egg maturation, our routine use of anesthesia, our routine use of follicle flushing, and our common use of ICSI.
 We use slightly more medications than some of their protocols, but utilize less monitoring and fewer blood tests.
+We also don't use cryoreservation (vitrofication) as they do.

 Our approach to the ovulation induction is a variation on one we have used for the last twenty years for superovulation and IUI.
 We found it was less expensive for the patient and more efficacious compared to a more traditional superovulation approach.
 We expect that this protocol will cost the patient about as much as the Teramoto approach while being somewhat more convenient and about as effective.
 It also appears to have a lower cancellation rate and takes less time to complete.